-Services Australia - The establishment of Services Australia was announced on 26 May 2019.
-Data releases dated prior to this may refer to Department of Human Services or Centrelink instead of Services Australia.
+Services Australia - From 1 February 2020, The Department of Human Services was renamed to Services Australia.
+Data releases dated prior to 1 February 2020 may refer to The Department of Human Services instead of Services Australia.

 Total job seekers - are all people receiving an income support payment with mutual obligation requirements (but excluding recipients of Disability Support pension).
 It comprises 'Active job seekers' who currently need to use employment services subject to the National Job Seeker Compliance Framework (i.e. the Community Development Program (CDP)), as well as 'Other job seekers' who have a 'Temporary exemption', 'Reduced work capacity' or are undertaking an 'Approved activity'.